Autism at Home? What You Need to Know

 4a - How messed up is that?

-In my house, my 2 hour phone call with Kelly Burris about Functional Emotional Fitness helped me to realize a few different major truths:
+In my house, my 2-hour phone call with Kelly Burris about Subconscious Restructuring helped me to realize a few more major truths:

 1 - I was ignoring my best resource

 2 - The only way to help my son develop emotionally was to get him involved in the emotional process